Can you get life insurance if you have cancer now, or recently completed treatment?

 - Do you have any other pre-existing conditions?

-- Is there any family history of the type of cancer you had?
+- Is there any family history of cancer?

 |Stage 1||Surgery Only||3-12 months|